User Guide

 Viewing help : help

 Hello!
 Do you need help using Projact?
-Enter the command help
+Enter the command help to access our user guide for more information!

 Format: help